One offer, a contribution dial

 Most decisions come down to two questions:

 - Do you want utilization data inside 90 days?
-If yes, co-funded is usually the right starting point.
+If yes, co-fund a starting pool — that's usually the right entry point.

 - Is your dominant retention risk concentrated at the senior level?
-If yes, the voluntary structure is the sharpest tool — especially as an executive-benefit-package addition.
+If yes, the no-employer-funding end is the sharpest tool — especially as an executive-benefit-package addition.